Preconditioning your golf course

 Preconditioning your course can prepare your turf for extreme conditions before they develop during the summer.

-With many courses operating with limited crews, plant growth regulators (PGRs) can offer relief to daily mowing schedules until full maintenance crews are permitted back on the course.
+If your course is operating with a limited crew or is seeing increased levels of play, plant growth regulators (PGRs) can offer relief to daily mowing schedules and disruption to play on the course.
 In fact, we have prepared some videos to help you adjust your programs if needed.

 Proven protection with Primo Maxx